-Students interested in learning about Hispanic theological perspectives are invited to apply for the Hispanic Summer Program to be held June17 through July 1, 2017 at the North Park Theological Seminary in Chicago, Ill.
+Students interested in learning about Hispanic theological perspectives are invited to apply for the 2019 Hispanic Summer Program to be held June15 through June 29, 2019 at Oblate School of Theology in San Antonio, Texas.

 The program supplements and enriches theological and ministerial education with academic courses and other activities that directly address Hispanic history, ministry, and theology.
 It offers students the opportunity to take an immersive three-credit graduate course in a small-class setting and participate in a variety of community-building activities.

-As one of the sponsoring institutions for the ecumenical program, Duke Divinity School can offer the program to up to 10 students for the reduced rate of $425 ($800 for Ph.D, Th.D, and D. Min students), which includes 13 days of classes, room and board, and round-trip airfare (a value of $2,800).
+As one of the sponsoring institutions for the ecumenical program, Duke Divinity School can offer the program to up to 10 students for the reduced rate of $425 ($800 for Ph.D, Th.D, and D. Min students), which includes tuition, airfare and room and board.
 The location of the program rotates between the program’s 40 sponsoring institutions.